Claude Code Workflows That Scale

 2. **Generate an implementation draft** in small, reviewable chunks.
 Modern AI tools now support more granular generation, allowing for even more precise drafts.

 3. **Run local checks** (tests, lint, type checks) before review.
-Tools like ESLint and Pyright remain relevant, but consider integrating AI-enhanced tools like Snyk for advanced security checks, following its acquisition of DeepCode.
-Snyk has expanded its capabilities with enhanced vulnerability detection and integration options.
-Verify if there have been further developments or integrations since the acquisition.
+Tools like ESLint and Pyright remain relevant, but consider integrating AI-enhanced tools like Snyk for advanced security checks.
+Since its acquisition of DeepCode, Snyk has expanded its capabilities with enhanced vulnerability detection and integration options.
+As of 2026, Snyk has introduced additional integrations with popular CI/CD platforms, further enhancing its security checks.

 4. **Review with a human owner** for architecture and security decisions.
 Human oversight is crucial, with AI-assisted code review tools like GitHub Copilot Labs providing valuable insights.
 GitHub Copilot Labs now includes enhanced code suggestions and context-aware recommendations, improving review accuracy.
 Additionally, tools like Tabnine have emerged, offering AI-powered code completion and review features.
-Check for any new features or updates.
+GitHub Copilot Labs has recently added new features for improved code context understanding, making reviews more efficient.

 5. **Ship behind a rollout strategy** (feature flag, canary, or staged release).
 Advanced feature management platforms like LaunchDarkly can now automate and optimise these strategies.
 LaunchDarkly has introduced AI-driven insights for feature flag management, enabling more efficient and safer deployments.
-Ensure these are still the latest offerings.
+Recent updates focus on enhanced real-time analytics for feature rollouts.

 This keeps Claude fast where it is strongest and prevents silent quality drift.